mc3/serverPKI/docs/db.rst

     * 'server' - server subject
     * 'client' - client (or personal) subject
     * 'CA' - certificate authority
+    * 'reserved' - type of a placeholder, initially loaded

   * isAltName - true if subject is an alternate name
   * *certificate* - reference to Certificates